firedrakeproject/firedrake/docs/source/visualisation.rst

 to the same file must be represented in the same space, the rules for selecting the output space are as follows.
 First, all functions must be defined via the same cell type otherwise an exception will be thrown.
-Second, if all functions are continuous, the output will be selected to use a continuous Lagrange space.
-If any of the functions are at least partially discontinuous, again including the coordinate field (this occurs when using periodic meshes), then the output will use a discontinuous Lagrange space.
-Third, the degree of the Lagrange basis will be the maximum degree used over the spaces of all input functions.
+Second, if all functions are continuous (i.e. they live in :math:`H^1`), then the output space will be a piecewise continuous space.
+If any of the functions are at least partially discontinuous, again including the coordinate field (this occurs when using periodic meshes), then the output will use a piecewise discontinuous space.
+Third, the degree of the basis will be the maximum degree used over the spaces of all input functions.
 For elements where the degree is a tuple (this occurs when using tensor product elements), the the maximum will be over the elements of the tuple too, meaning a tensor